vignette-project/garage/server/2022/March/rfc-repository.md

 }
 ```

 This is similar to a NuGet repository where a API endpoint will provide API resources for Vignette to query upon on.
-Currently, the v1 spec included in this RFC should only support the following:
+Currently, the v1 spec included in this Specification should only support the following:

 - `UserAuthentication`
    - An OAuth2.0 endpoint for the User to autenticate to.
 Should return a valid JWT token for Vignette to use for querying the repository.